Amitgm/Customer_segmentation_k_means_and_DBSCAN/README.md

 This notebook serves as a practical guide for applying unsupervised learning to real-world datasets, showcasing how clustering can be used to derive valuable business insights.
 ## Usage
-To run the analysis, open the Google Colab notebook:
+-To run the analysis, open the Google Colab notebook:
-Download the zip file and upload it to your Google Colab notebook Run the Notebook
+-Download the zip file and upload it to your Google Colab notebook -Run the Notebook